ISISComputingGroup/ibex_developers_manual/Editing-the-Wiki.md

 git push
 ```

+### Adding or Editing Files

+To add or edit a file you again need to check out the Wiki and add manually, or edit and push existing documents.
+Documents should be stored with their associated pages.

 ### Adding breadcrumb trails

-The Wiki is largely unstrctured.
+The Wiki is largely unstructured.
 To help provide navigation breadcrumb trails can be used.
 Insert the following at the top of the page:

 ```
 > [Wiki](Home) ▸ [[Level 1]] ▸ [[Level 2]] ▸ **Document Title**